 use.
 There are many advanced features which enable insane

-essence, can have a normal bias by means of which the AO
+essence, can have a normal bias through which the AO

 distribution can be modulated.